Skip to content

 Workflow Engine — Multi-Step Orchestration for Bun

 Orchestrate multi-step business processes with a fluent, chainable DSL.
-Saga compensation, step retry with exponential backoff, parallel execution, conditional branching, nested sub-workflows, human-in-the-loop signals with timeout, loop control flow (doUntil/doWhile), forEach iteration, map transforms, schema validation (Zod-compatible), per-execution subscribe, typed observability events, and cleanup/archival — all built on top of bunqueue’s Queue and Worker.
+Saga compensation, step retry with exponential backoff, parallel execution, conditional branching, nested sub-workflows, human-in-the-loop signals with timeout, loop control flow (doUntil/doWhile), forEach iteration, map transforms, schema validation (Zod-compatible), per-execution subscribe, crash recovery, type-safe step chaining, typed observability events, and cleanup/archival — all built on top of bunqueue’s Queue and Worker.
 No new infrastructure, no external services, no YAML.

 validate ──→ reserve stock ──→ charge payment ──→ send confirmation